mautic/developer-documentation-new/docs/rest_api/stages.rst

 Edit a Stage.
 This operation supports ``PUT`` or ``PATCH`` depending on the desired behavior:

-* ``PUT``: creates a Stage when the ID doesn't exist.
-If the ID exists, the request clears the Stage data and adds the request values.
+* ``PUT``: **full replacement**.
+The request creates a new Stage if the ID is missing.
+If the ID exists, the request clears all existing data and replaces it with the provided values.
-* ``PATCH``: updates field values for an existing Stage using the request data.
+* ``PATCH``: **partial update**.
+The request only updates field values based on the request data.
 The request fails when the ID doesn't exist.

 .. code-block:: php